Committed-Bodies/committedbodies-website/src/routes/blog/new-concept-in-fitness-transformation-pay-as-you-go.md

 thumbnail: https://res.cloudinary.com/committed-bodies/image/upload/v1667376985/ZumbaCB-blog.png
 excerpt: >+
   Not yet ready for a membership?
 Join our Pay-as-you-go fitness drive to make getting started affordable and achievable.
-At our friendly non judgemental gym, we are committed to changing your better body one day at a time.
+At our friendly, non judgemental gym, we are committed to helping you change your body one day at a time, for the better.

 layout: blog
 ---